chenhao-ye/adw/README.md

 Usage: adw run leveldb {ext4|ufs} [...]
 ```

-For fancier usage, you may want to pass some command-line arguments to some leaf node's action script.
+For fancier usage, you could pass additional command-line arguments to the script:

 ```bash
 adw run leveldb ufs ycsb-a --duration 20
 ```

-ADW will recognize `run/leveldb/ufs/ycsb-a` reaches a leaf node, and then pass the rest of command-line arguments to the action script indicated by `run/leveldb/ufs/ycsb-a`.
+ADW will recognize `run/leveldb/ufs/ycsb-a` reaching a leaf and then pass the rest of command-line arguments to the script indicated by `run/leveldb/ufs/ycsb-a`.

-For more advanced usage, you could set predicate `build` "exclusive": the successful execution of one leaf node under `build` will invalidate other success under `build`.
+For more advanced usage, you could set predicate `build` "exclusive": the successful execution of one leaf under `build` will invalidate other success under `build`.
 For example, `build/leveldb/ufs` compiles LevelDB with uFS's APIs.
 Later if you execute `build/leveldb/ext4`, which recompiles LevelDB with ext4's APIs, the previous compilation's binary will be overwritten and the success of `build/leveldb/ufs` should be invalidated:

 ```console
 $ adw build leveldb ufs